Sport in Poland: 2019 FIFA U-20 World Cup

 Poland hosted the 2019 FIFA U-20 World Cup as the 22nd edition. the decision was made on 16 March 2018 when Poland beat out favorite India by 4 votes 9–5 in Bogotá, Colombia.
 Poland automatically qualified for the 2019 edition as host nation.
-It wad held from 23 May to 15 June 2019.
-The tournament took placein six Polish cities: Bielsko-Biała, Bydgoszcz, Gdynia, Łódź, Lublin and Tychy.
-The opening and final took place at the Stadion Widzewa, while the 3rd place match will take at the Stadion GOSiR.
-Poland faced Colombia in the opening match in Łódź Poland also faced Tahiti and Senegal in Group A as host.
-Poland played at the same group with Colombia and Senegal as the 2018 FIFA World Cup in Russia alongside Japan.
-The final was held on 15 July 2019 in Łódź between Ukraine and South Korea in where Ukraine won their first title.
+It was held from 23 May to 15 June 2019.
+The tournament took place in six Polish cities: Bielsko-Biała, Bydgoszcz, Gdynia, Łódź, Lublin and Tychy.
+The opening and final took place at the Stadion Widzewa, while the 3rd place match took place at the Stadion GOSiR.
+Poland faced Colombia in the opening match in Łódź.
+Poland also faced Tahiti and Senegal in Group A as host.
+Poland played in the same group with Colombia and Senegal as the 2018 FIFA World Cup in Russia alongside Japan.
+The final was held on 15 July 2019 in Łódź between Ukraine and South Korea, in which Ukraine won their first title.